suraneti/real-time-speech-translator/README.md

     python transcribe_streaming_mic.py
     ```

-### Note:
+### Caution!

 You must load json secret key in every session then you can run a script (if you dont it will error).
-If you dont understand how to load json secret key in session just follow google cloud api quick start [here](https://cloud.google.com/iam/docs/quickstart-client-libraries).
+If you don't know how to load json secret key in session just follow google cloud api quick start [here](https://cloud.google.com/iam/docs/quickstart-client-libraries).